nbanks/bluetooth-dualboot/README.md

    sudo nano /var/lib/bluetooth/<AdapterMAC>/<DeviceMAC>/info
    ```

-3. **Paste the Output from the Script**
+3. **Paste the Script Output**

-   Replace or add the sections provided by the script into the `info` file.

 4. **Save and Exit**

-### Step 4: Restart the Bluetooth Service
+### Step 6: Restart Bluetooth Service

 ```bash
 sudo systemctl restart bluetooth
 ```

-### Step 5: Test the Device
+### Step 7: Test Device

-Your Bluetooth device should now work seamlessly on Linux without needing to re-pair every time you switch from Windows.

-## Examples
+Device should now be paired on Linux.
+You should not have to put the device in pairing mode again because it was already paired in Windows.

-Example Run:
+## Example Run

 ```diff
 - User entered data in red